richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 -   Set hostname e.g.: `raspberrypi`
 -   Set username and password
--   Configure WiFi if required
+-   Configure WiFi
--   Enable SSH (**Use password authentication** for first setup)
+-   Enable SSH (**Use password authentication**)
 -   Do not enable Raspberry Pi Connect unless specifically required

-Write the SD card and, when complete, insert it into the Raspberry Pi.
+Write the SD card and when complete, insert it into the Raspberry Pi.

 Power ON the Raspberry Pi.